ShahsTestingZone/100-Days-of-Kotlin/log.md

 - I used LiveData to trigger navigation and the display of a snackbar.
 - I used LiveData to enable and disable buttons.

+This section was difficult to understand in terms of button states and using transformation to provide a boolean value from a different Type.

 ### Day 15: December 2nd, 2021 (Friday)